diablodale/dp.docs/docs/_max/attributes/mlinput.md

 #### Layout

-Inference models and their underlying engines require specific data layouts for each batch of data input.
+Inference models and their underlying engines require specific layouts for each batch of input.
 Two layouts are supported

 `nchw`
 : number of batch samples, channels, height, width; required for ONNX and often with PyTorch